I was skeptical, but Lego Horizon Adventures won me over with its charm and creativity

 First, it’s completely different from pretty much any other game in the current PlayStation Studios catalogue.
 In some ways, it feels like a direct response to the people who reductively say PlayStation exclusives are all the same kind of third-person action-adventure experience.
 But beyond that, the worlds of Lego and Horizon just mesh together a lot better than I expected, and that starts with Guerrilla Games and the Danish toymaker themselves.

 “It’s always been an ambition of Guerrilla to work with Lego.
-We have lots of lots of fanatics, Lego fanatics, at Guerrilla.
+We have lots of Lego fanatics at Guerrilla.
 The story goes that we prototyped the first machines in Horizon Zero Dawn out of Duplo,” says Windeler in a group interview.
 That helped pave the way for the creation of a physical Horizon Lego set, and Windeler says that eventually encouraged Lego to want to deepen that relationship.

 “Lego, on their side, saw a lot of opportunity in working with us on the IP.
 Our world is so bright and colourful, and we have these optimistic themes that run through the stories.
 We have an inclusive fan base,” he says.
 “These are all good signs from a Lego brand perspective, and they were like ‘Oh, yeah, this is a partnership that makes a lot of sense.'”